 The Company established the Audit Committee on 21 December 2011 with written terms of reference.

+The Audit Committee serves as a focal point for communication between the Board, external and internal auditors (or professional firm which provides internal audit services) of the Company in respect of the Company's financial reporting, internal controls, external and internal audits.

-The primary duties of the Audit Committee are to review and supervise financial reporting process and internal control and risk management systems of the Group.
-The Audit Committee comprises three Independent Non-executive Directors, namely Mr. LAI Kin Jerome (chairman), Mr. IP Shing Hing and Mr. CHEUNG Ying Sheung.
-These Independent Non-executive Directors possess the relevant financial, legal and business management experience and skills to understand financial statements and to monitor financial governance, internal controls and risk management of the Company.
+The Audit Committee consists of 4 Independent Non-executive Directors, including Mr. LAI Kin Jerome (chairman), Mr. IP Shing Hing, Mr. CHEUNG Ying Sheung and Ms. CHAN Yim.

+Members of the Audit Committee are all professionals with strong finance, legal or information technology background.
+They have a good understanding of financial statements and have knowledge and experience in corporate governance, internal controls and risk management.

-During the year, the Company held 3 Audit Committee meetings with 100% attendance and the attendance record is set out on page 63 of this Annual Report.
+During the year, the Company held 3 Audit Committee meetings with 100% attendance and the Audit Committee has discharged the following duties: